By Marcello Ferrada de Noli, professor emeritus.

 What to do?

 The ultimate human right is the right to exist.
 War is the most certain risk for a sweeping obliteration of that essential right.
 That being the rationale of the engagement by Swedish Doctors for Human Rights in denouncing the warmongering and xenophobia of those –in Sweden or elsewhere– insulting other nations and pursuing the provocation of international conflicts.
 The geopolitical situation is already volatilized ad maximum, and those provocations might fatally lead events to a worldwide confrontation, to a Third World War and its unpredictable risk of nuclear holocaust.
 It is not only “them”, but also “us”, and also Nature, that risk to succumb.
-It is highly the time that the warmongering of those behind –or those defending or propagating– the arbitrary, non-professional, non-expert conclusions of politically biased “UN-investigative commissions”, be exposed by authentically independent HR organizations.
+It is high time the warmongering of those behind –or those defending or propagating– the arbitrary, non-professional, non-expert conclusions of politically biased “investigative commissions”, to be exposed by authentically independent HR organizations.

 “The use of chemical weapons –an immoral and condemnable act anywhere, at any time, and under any circumstances.” –The Syrian Ministry of Foreign Affairs, 27 October 2017

 [This analysis was updated 30 November 2017, including new references added. /Dr Lena Oske, editor]